-Students are also required to complete a second year project, pass comprehensive examinations, prepare and defend a dissertation proposal, and prepare and defend a dissertation.
+Students are also required to complete a Second Year Project, pass comprehensive examinations (comps), prepare & defend a dissertation proposal, and prepare & defend a dissertation.

-During the fourth year of study, students develop and defend a proposal for dissertation research.
-The proposal is developed under the guidance of a faculty advisor, and clearly presents the research questions, theories methods that will inform the doctoral dissertation project.
+During the fourth year of study, students draft and defend a proposal for dissertation research.
+The proposal is developed under the guidance of a faculty advisor, and clearly presents the research questions, theories, and methods which will inform the doctoral dissertation project.
 Once students complete the proposal, they must defend the proposal to a committee comprised of the faculty advisor and four other faculty members.
-Upon approval of the defense, the student will advance to candidacy for the PhD.
+Upon approval of the defense, the student will advance to candidacy for the Ph.D.
 Students generally complete the proposal defense by the end of the fourth year.